lupyuen/lupyuen.github.io/src/rust5.md

 pub extern "C" fn main(...)
 ```

-We rebuild NuttX.
+Then we rebuild NuttX.
 And it works!

 ```text
 NuttShell (NSH) NuttX-12.4.0-RC0